 - 1. Start from the Binary Search Tree (BST) implementation in Chapter 3. - 2.
 Augment this class to support bulk insertion of integer values.
 Insertions will be specified in the form of a text string consisting of a list of comma-separated integer values.
 For example, the string "12, 15, 76, 23, 99" should result in an insertion of 12, followed by an insertion of 15, etc. Implement this as a BST member function void BulkInsert(String s).
-Insertions should preserve the binary search tree invariant defined in our text, and which we will discuss in detail in lab and lecture after spring break. - 3.
+Insertions should preserve the binary search tree invariant defined in our text, and which we will discuss in more detail in lab and lecture after spring break. - 3.
 Next, augment this class to support textual printing of the values in the trees.
 In order to accomplish this, we will logically assign an (x, y) coordinate to each tree node.
 It is appropriate for the x-coordinate of the node to be proportional to the inorder traversal number of the node in the tree, and for the y-coordinate of the node to be proportional to the the depth of the node in the tree.
 Therefore, we will need member variables to store these values, and routines to compute the inorder traversal number and depth of each node in the tree (you may choose what to name these).
 Then write a member routine void PrintAsText() that prints a binary tree to screen.
 For example, printing the binary search tree resulting from the bulk insertion above should look something like:

-4. Now, write a member routine void PrintOnCanvas() that prints a tree on a graphical canvas by making calls to graph-assembling functions DrawCircle(x, y, value) and DrawLine(i, j) as described in lab.
-We will provide a package which implements these functions and demonstrate how your program should integrate with this package in lab the week after Spring Break (this aspect constitutes only a small part of the overal assignement).
+4. Now, write a member routine void PrintOnCanvas() that prints a tree on a graphical canvas by making calls to graph-assembling functions circle(x, y, r), line(x1,y1,x2,y2) and text(x, y, s) as described in lab.
+These functions are from the Draw package, which is downloadable from the booksite.
+We will demonstrate how your program should integrate with this package in lab on Monday, March 26th. (this aspect constitutes only a small part of the overall assignment; do not wait until this date to start the rest of the assignment!).

 5. Finally, write a client that tests the routines you have written.
 Specifically, your code should repeatedly query the user for a string corresponding to a sequence of insertions, create the binary search tree resulting from that sequence of insertions, and print this tree as text and on canvas.
-Prompt the user to clear the screen and the canvasses before processing the next string.
+Prompt the user to refresh the screen and the canvasses before processing the next string.